aurelia/aurelia.github.io-old/_harp/docs.md

 }
 ```

-Now, each time the DI container is asked for an instance of `CustomerDetail` the container will return a new instance, rather than the singleton. `Singleton` and `Transient` registrations are provided out-of-the-box, but you can create your own by writing a class that inherits from `Registration`.
+Now, each time the DI container is asked for an instance of `CustomerDetail` the container will return a new instance, rather than a singleton. `Singleton` and `Transient` registrations are provided out-of-the-box, but you can create your own by writing a class that inherits from `Registration`.

-> **Note:** This last example introduces _annotations_.
-This is a known location where various parts of the framework search for metadata.
-You can actually use an `Inject` annotation here as well, but we've found that using the `inject` method or property is more convenient for most scenarios.
-You will see annotations again when we talk about custom element definitions.
+> **Note:** This last example introduces _metadata_ to provide contextual information to the framework.
+You will see metadata again when we talk about behaviors.

 ## Templating